LinuxFan2718/crypto-trading/README.md

 [Bitcoin prices on the Binance exchange](https://www.cryptodatadownload.com/data/binance/)

-The example code uses BTC/USD Hourly data.
+The example code uses BTC/USD Daily data.

 A data file is included in this repo but you should download an up-to-date file.

-Replace the existing `Binance_BTCUSDT_1h.csv` file with the one you download.
+Replace the existing csv file with the one you downloaded.

 ## Install libraries